natolambert/rlhf-book/chapters/11-policy-gradients.md

 # [Incomplete] Policy Gradient Algorithms

-The algorithms that popularized RLHF for language models were policy-gradient reinforcement learning algoritms.
+The algorithms that popularized RLHF for language models were policy-gradient reinforcement learning algorithms.
 These algorithms, such as PPO and Reinforce, use recently generated samples to update their model rather than storing scores in a replay buffer.
 In this section we will cover the fundamentals of the policy gradient algorithms and how they are used in the modern RLHF framework.